rob-murray/ui-message-queue/README.md

 This repository contains the following sections:

-1. src - this contains the source Coffeescript.
+1. src - this contains the source Coffeescript
 2. ui-message-queue.js - this is the Javascript implementation (copy this to use!)
 3. demo - this contains a simple demo to show the functionality

+**Demo**

+The demo from this project is available [here](https://rob-murray.github.com/ui-message-queue) - check it out now for basic usage

 ## Getting started